joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 is seductive because it lays out a clear path toward understanding where consciousness comes from.
 If only we could write a clever enough computer program, we could figure it out.
-But the triviality argument has convinced me that a computational theory of consciousness is not the path forward.
+But the triviality argument has convinced me at least that a computational theory of consciousness is not the path forward.

 But if consciousness is not computation, then what is it?
 Of course that's the hard question, and I don't claim to have a solution.
 But there are a few